 \section{Conclusion}

-In this work, we formally justify that optimality guarantees in a finite sample particle belief MDP (PB-MDP) approximation of a POMDP/belief MDP yields optimality guarantees in the original POMDP as well, which allows for simple yet powerful adaptations of MDP algorithms to solve POMDPs.
+In this work, we formally show that optimality guarantees in a finite sample particle belief MDP (PB-MDP) approximation of a POMDP yields optimality guarantees in the original POMDP as well, which allows for simple yet powerful adaptations of MDP algorithms to solve POMDPs.
 By proving that the Sparse Sampling-$\omega$ $Q$-value estimates are close to both optimal $Q$-values of the POMDP and PB-MDP with high probability, we conclude that the optimal $Q$-values of the POMDP and PB-MDP themselves are close with high probability.
-Such fundamental bridge between PB-MDPs and POMDPs allows us to adapt any sampling-based MDP algorithm of choice to a POMDP by solving the corresponding particle belief MDP approximation and preserve the convergence guarantees in the POMDP, which only increases the computational complexity by a factor of $\mathcal{O}(C)$, by using particle filtering-based generative models.
-This motivates usage of particle belief-based MDP algorithms such as Sparse Particle Filter Tree (Sparse-PFT), which enjoys algorithmic simplicity, theoretical guarantees and practicality, as it is a variant of upper confidence trees (UCT) \cite{bjarnason2009lower,shah2020nonasymptotic} for PB-MDPs.
+This fundamental bridge between PB-MDPs and POMDPs allows us to adapt any sampling-based MDP algorithm of choice to a POMDP by solving the corresponding particle belief MDP approximation and to preserve the convergence guarantees in the POMDP.
+The transformation only increases the computational complexity of transition generation by a factor of $\mathcal{O}(C)$ by using particle filtering-based generative models.
+Our convergence result is not directly dependent on the size of the state space nor the observation space, but rather dependent on the R\'enyi divergence that links the probabilities concerning state and observation trajectories.
+This motivates particle belief-based POMDP algorithms such as Sparse Particle Filter Tree (Sparse-PFT), which enjoys algorithmic simplicity, theoretical guarantees, and practicality.